Statistical guarantees for denoising reflected diffusion models: Generative modelling with reflected diffusions

 \begin{theorem} Suppose that $\sup_{\sco \in \mathcal{S} \cup \{\sco^\circ\}} \lVert L_{\sco} \rVert_{D} \leq C(\mathcal{L}) < \infty$.
 Then, for any $\delta > 0$ such that $\mathcal{N}(\mathcal{L},\lVert \cdot \rVert_D, \delta) \geq 3$, it holds that

-\end{theorem} The proof of this theorem is virtually the same as that of Theorem C.4 in \cite{oko23}, but let us point out that larger numeric constants appear in our statement.
-Apart from a few simple typos, the main reason for this is a small gap in the proof of \cite[Theorem C.4]{oko23}, which has recently been pointed out in \cite{yakovlev25}, and which requires fixing.
+\end{theorem} The proof of this theorem is in principle the same as that of Theorem C.4 in \cite{oko23}, but let us emphasize that larger numeric constants appear in our statement.
+Apart from a few simple typos in \cite{oko23}, the main reason for this is a small gap in the proof of \citet[Theorem C.4]{oko23}, which has recently been pointed out in \cite{yakovlev25}, and which requires fixing.
 More precisely, \cite{oko23} claim that the excess loss satisfies

 which is unjustified because $L_\sco(x) - L_{\sco^\circ}(x)$ is not necessarily non-negative pointwise.
 This is not dramatic however, since we can show that instead

 holds, i.e., the bound from \cite{oko23} is true up to a universal multiplicative constant that does not matter in an essential way for the remainder of the proof.
 Using the terminology of \cite{bartlett05}, \eqref{eq:bernstein_condition} shows that the denoising score matching excess loss satisfies a \textit{Bernstein condition}, which for a variety of problems in the empirical risk minimisation literature has been identified as a crucial ingredient to obtain minimax optimal convergence rates for empirical risk minimisers.
 For reasons of reproducibility in other modelling contexts, we prove \eqref{eq:bernstein_condition} in Appendix \ref{app:bernstein} in a general Markovian framework.